A Peak Inside the Coat Room

 Get a Coat Check

-Preferred customers have access to our reservation system, special events, no seating charges, no monthly minimums and other building amenities.
-If you are not a Preferred Customer, it is first come, first served and be prepared to ask for a “coat check” which comes with a minimum per head seating charge.
+Preferred guests have access to our reservation system, special events, no seating charges, no monthly minimums and other building amenities.
+If you are not a Preferred Guest, it is first come, first served and be prepared to ask for a “coat check” which comes with a minimum per head seating charge.